School Goal Two

 How can we increase engagement and achievement in literacy while recognizing the importance of having students' minds and bodies ready for learning?

 ḰELSET staff are committed to improving literacy for all students.
-Report card data and literacy assessments indicate that over 14% of our learners are at the emerging level and over 30% are developing in their literacy skills.
-Please refer to charts.
-Chart A showcases English Language Arts report card data in June 2022 and Chart B displays English Language Arts report card data in June 2023.
+Report card data and literacy assessments indicate that 14% of our learners are at the emerging level and over 30% are at the developing level in their literacy skills.
+Please refer to Charts 2024, 2023 and 2022 which showcase English Language Arts report card data over the last 3 years.

 With many teacher resources, strategies, and programs available at each grade level, our staff recognize the benefits of collaborating to ensure that all students are receiving a comprehensive and consistent literacy approach from Kindergarten to grade 5.